-You are an eligible pensioner if you are liable for the rates and charges on a property, which is your sole or principal residence, and;
+- You are liable for the rates and charges on a property, which is your sole or principal residence, and;

-- You are a widow or widower of a member of the Australian Defence or Peacekeeping Forces, or
+- You are a widow or widower of a member of the Australian Defence or Peacekeeping Forces, or;

-- You are the unmarried mother of a deceased unmarried member of either of those forces, or
+- You are the unmarried mother of a deceased unmarried member of either of those forces, or;

-- You are a widowed mother of a deceased unmarried member of either of those forces, or
+- You are a widowed mother of a deceased unmarried member of either of those forces, or;

-- You are a TPI under the Veterans' Entitlement Act, 1986, or
+- You are a TPI under the Veterans' Entitlement Act 1986, or;

-- You receive a general rate of pension adjusted for extreme disablement under section 22 (4) of the Veterans’ Entitlement Act, 1986 of the Commonwealth, or a special rate of pension under section 24 of that Act.
+- You receive a general rate of pension adjusted for extreme disablement under section 22 (4) of the Veterans’ Entitlement Act 1986 of the Commonwealth, or a special rate of pension under section 24 of that Act.

-Certain land is exempt from rating.
-This land is referred to as "Non-Rateable Land".
+Certain land is exempt from rating and referred to as Non-Rateable Land.

 - Minister's residences

-- Public Land
+- Public land